swiftlang/swift-evolution/proposals/nnnn-actors.md

 ### Cross-actor references and `Sendable` types

 [SE-0302][se302] introduces the `Sendable` protocol.
 Values of types that conform to the `Sendable` protocol are safe to share across concurrently-executing code.
-There are various kinds of types that work well this way: value-semantic types like `Int` and `String`, value-semantic collections of such types like `[String]` or `[Int: String]`, immutable classes, and so on.
+There are various kinds of types that work well this way: value-semantic types like `Int` and `String`, value-semantic collections of such types like `[String]` or `[Int: String]`, immutable classes, classes that perform their own synchronization internally (like a concurrent hash table), and so on.

-Actors protect their shared mutable state, so actor instances can be freely shared across concurrently-executing code, and the actor itself will internally maintain synchronization.
+Actors protect their mutable state, so actor instances can be freely shared across concurrently-executing code, and the actor itself will internally maintain synchronization.
 Therefore, every actor type implicitly conforms to the `Sendable` protocol.

 All cross-actor references are, necessarily, working with values of types that are being shared across different concurrently-executed code.
 For example, let's say that our `BankAccount` includes a list of owners, where each owner is modeled by a `Person` class: